Last Updated on October 26, 2022 by Natalia

 Located around 6 kilometres outside of Ella, the factory is around 15-20 minutes away by tuk-tuk.
 It’s well worth visiting to enjoy the stunning views, as well as to take a tour of the factory to learn about the tea-making process.

-Tours last around an hour and are relatively inexpensive, costing just $3 USD (approximately 555 rupees) per person.
+Tours last around an hour and are relatively inexpensive, costing just around 500 rupees per person.
 Tours include a guide to the tea manufacturing process, a tour of the factory itself and tea tasting.

 Tours run every half an hour between 8am and 5.30pm, and can be booked on the Uva Halpewatte Tea Factory website.
 Alternatively, you can just turn up and you should hopefully be able to join a tour, but it’s best to book in advance if you can!